shipwebdotjp/lineconnect/README.md

 ### Link
 You can change the login page URL, keywords for starting or canceling the linking, and messages when starting or canceling the linking.
+#### Automatically initiate linkage
+Automatically initiate linkage When user add an official account as a friend.
 ### Update Notification
 #### Post types
 Select the post type for which you wish to display the Send Line meta box: in addition to the "Post" and "Page" that exist by default in Wordpress, you can also select a custom post type added by Custom Post Type UI or yourself.